IQSS/dataverse/doc/sphinx-guides/source/api/faq.rst

 When Should I Use the Native API vs. the SWORD API?
 ---------------------------------------------------

 The :doc:`sword` is based on a standard, works fine, and is fully supported, but much more development effort has been going into the :doc:`native-api`, which is not based on a standard.
-It is specific to the Dataverse software.
+It is specific to the Dataverse Software.

 SWORD uses XML.
 The Native API uses JSON.